Ngorongoro in Tanzania

 Best time to visit Ruaha National Park

-The dry season of June to October is the best time to visit Ruaha National Park.
+The dry season from June to October is the best time to visit Ruaha National Park.
 As the bush thins out and wildlife gather around the few remaining water sources, you’ll have plenty of prime wildlife viewing opportunities.

 How to get to Ruaha National Park